Warnings for Ferriprox

 Agranulocytosis And Neutropenia

 Fatal agranulocytosis can occur with FERRIPROX use.
 FERRIPROX can also cause neutropenia, which may foreshadow agranulocytosis.
-Measure the absolute neutrophil count (ANC) before starting FERRIPROX therapy and monitor it weekly while on therapy.
+Measure the absolute neutrophil count (ANC) before starting FERRIPROX therapy and monitor it regularly while on therapy [see DOSAGE AND ADMINISTRATION].

 Interrupt FERRIPROX therapy if neutropenia develops (ANC < 1.5 x 109/L).